 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) i.e. not definite, sharing of work or learning equipment including soft and cuddly toys will be regulated and managed responsibly and sensibly following the measures in the Academy's system of controls, prevention and protection in preventing and/or reducing the risk of COVID-19 transmission and infection. than one person Wherever possible, that is so far as is reasonably practicable, workplaces and workstations will be configured in such a way that safe social distancing is maintained.
+(Yes/No) risk of COVID-19 transmission and infection.
+Wherever possible, that is so far as is reasonably practicable, workplaces and workstations will be configured in such a way that safe social distancing is maintained.
 Where this is not possible, consideration will be given to whether that activity needs to continue for the Academy to operate, and if so, and only as an extreme last resort will the mitigating actions highlighted in Control (3.6) be considered to prevent or reduce the risk of COVID-19 transmission and infection.
 Hot desking and the sharing of any work or learning equipment including soft and cuddly toys will be strictly prohibited, and where this is not possible, and only as an extreme last resort will the mitigating actions highlighted in Control (6) be considered to prevent or reduce the risk of COVID-19 transmission and infection, i.e. maintaining good cleaning regimes after each individual occupants use of the workstation and/or work or learning equipment including soft and cuddly toys.
+For individual and very frequently used equipment, such as pencils and pens, it is recommended that staff and pupils have their own items that are not shared.
+Classroom based resources, such as books and games, can be